 Car rental companies operating at the airport include Avis, Hertz and Europcar.

 Norwich Airport Taxis are the official taxi service operating at the airport and the taxi rank is outside the front of the main terminal building.

 Facilities at the airport include foreign exchange, an executive lounge, an airport hotel, first aid facilities, information counter, duty-free shopping, a cafe, and a bar and cafeteria.
-Note that the airport is a smoke-free zone.
+Travellers should note that the airport is a smoke-free zone.

 Free WiFi is avaliable throughout the terminal.

 Passengers can make use of the Executive Lounge, which offers internet, phone, fax and copying services, as well as newspapers, refreshments and television.

 Norwich Airport Taxis: the taxi fares above are intended as a guideline only.